CiscoSE/nso_svc_external_query/README.md

-# NSO Service with device groups and external REST integration
+# NSO Service with device groups and external integration

-This example shows how an external REST call can be done in a NSO service, and to apply a configuration to a group of devices.
+This example shows how an external HTTP call can be done in a NSO service, and to apply a configuration to a group of devices.

 **For training purposes only, do not use this code as it is in production**